Probable-Futures/data-engineering/README.md

 - Save the metadata to the database if we've never seen that dataset before.
 - Step through each resulting row and save it to the database.

 I wrote this in Python because I wanted to be as close to the Rho logic as possible.
 However there's just not that much logic around the conversion itself.
 You load the NetCDF and convert it to arrays, then save that to the database.
-There are NetCDF libraries in JavaScript too, although xarray in Python is as close to a "standard" for the geo.
+There are NetCDF libraries in JavaScript too, although xarray in Python is as close to a "standard" for the geo world as you'll get.

 `xarray` and NetCDF have conventions (or settings) about the precision at which they display floating-point numbers.
 When you convert out you lose that precision and have a raw float to work with.
 By modifying the `pf_climate_data` table columns that represent PF data to be numbers of form `NUMERIC(4,1)` everything basically does what you'd expect: it handles values from -999.9 to 999.9 and returns them at that level of precision.